Your Introduction to the world of flying…

 - The Cessna 172M aircraft is maintained to exacting standards by our on-site maintenance team to ensure a comfortable and safe flight.
 You will sit up front with the instructor and you can bring a friend or family member along for the ride at no additional cost.
 And photos and/or videos are encouraged!

 - After the mandatory safety briefing, you’ll be ready to take to the skies!
 Wearing the provided headset you’ll be able to hear the standard radio phraseology required for safe flight, and you’ll be able to communicate with the instructor as well.
 We encourage you to ask questions and learn all you can!

 - But that’s not all — once airborne, your instructor will hand the controls over to you, and you’ll get to do the flying!
-You’ll enjoy a scenic flight around the Parry Sound area like you’ve never seen before.
-And when your Freedom Flight is over, we can help you plan out your path to become a licensed pilot.
+You’ll enjoy a scenic flight like you’ve never seen.
+And when your Freedom Flight is over, we can help you plan your path to become a licensed pilot.